 Director Andy Muschietti's horror remake of Stephen King's clown movie “It” was a box-office smash in 2017.
-It even surpassed "The Exorcist" at the top spot to become the highest-grossing horror movie in box-office history, nabbing more than $327M domestically at the box-office.
+It even surpassed "The Exorcist" at the top spot to become the highest-grossing horror movie in box-office history, nabbing more than $327M domestically.

-"It Chapter 2" will be adapted from King‘s horror novel, which was about a group of childhood friends, that once battled a supernatural clown, returning to their hometown as adults only learn that same evil still exists.
+"It Chapter 2" will be adapted from King‘s horror novel, which was about a group of childhood friends, that once battled a supernatural clown, returning to their hometown as adults only to learn that same evil still exists.
 If fans were praying for casting to be well thought-out for this much-anticipated sequel, then their wishes have surely been granted.
-Chastain was strongly pushed as a fan favorite to play Bev and both Hader and McAvoy are strong, resiliently talented actors that will no doubt bring a ton of charisma to their respective roles.
-Also, Muschietti and Chastain previously worked together on the horror film “Mama,” an underseen gem released earlier this decade.
+Chastain was strongly pushed as a fan favorite to play Bev and both Bill Hader and James McAvoy are talented actors that will no doubt bring a ton of charisma to their respective roles.
+Also, Muschietti and Chastain previously worked together on the horror film “Mama,” an underseen gem released earlier in the decade.
 Bill Skarsgård will, of course, be back as the shape-shifting clown from hell, Pennywise.

 “It: Chapter 2” opens on September 6, 2019.